ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_privilege_escalation.rst

 You can define different ``become`` options for each managed node or group.
 You can define these variables in inventory or use them as normal variables.

 ansible_become
-    overrides the ``become`` directive, decides if privilege escalation is used or not.
+    overrides the ``become`` directive and decides if privilege escalation is used or not.

 ansible_become_method
     which privilege escalation method should be used